-Current Additional Salary; Increase.
-Generally, a probate judge of a county with a population of less than 15,000 (according to the 1990 U.S. census) that is not part of a probate court district in which a majority of the electors have approved a district, is considered a part-time probate court judge.
+First Additional Salary; Increase.
+Generally, a probate judge of a county with a population of less than 15,000 (according to the 1990 U.S. census) that is not part of a probate court district in which a majority of the electors have approved a district, is considered a parttime probate court judge.
 A part-time probate court judge may engage in the practice of law other than as a probate judge, but may not represent a party in a contested proceeding in the probate court.
-Under the RJA, a part-time probate judge receives an annual salary of \$20,000, and may receive from the county an additional salary of not more than \$43,000, determined by the county board of commissioners.
-The bill would increase the limit on this additional annual salary to \$45,724.
+Under the RJA, a part-time probate judge receives an annual salary of \$20,000, and may receive from the county an additional salary, as determined by the county board of commissioners.
+The bill increased the limit on this additional annual salary from \$43,000 to \$45,724.

-Proposed Additional Salary.
-The bill would allow a part-time probate judge to receive another additional salary if all of the following applied:
+New Additional Salary.
+Under the bill, a parttime probate judge may receive another additional salary if all of the following apply:

-- -- The county board of commissioners approved payment from the county to the probate judge of \$45,724 for the first additional salary. - The county board of commissioners passed a resolution that included all of the following: a determination of an amount
+-- The county board of commissioners approves payment from the county to the

-- that the board was willing to reimburse the State as an additional minimum annual salary; an agreement that the determination would not be decreased during the judge's term of office; an agreement to reimburse the State immediately for the additional minimum annual salary authorized under the bill; and an agreement that the amount of reimbursement would not be decreased during the judge's term of office. - -- The probate judge agreed in writing 1) to participate in a plan of concurrent jurisdiction as provided in Chapter 4 of the RJA; 2) to participate in a family court plan as provided in Chapter 10 of the RJA; 3) not to engage in the practice of law other than as a judge; and 4) that if he or she later met the criteria for a full-time probate judge under the RJA, any additional minimum annual salary authorized under the bill would be considered part of the minimum annual salary for a full-time probate judge. - -- The Supreme Court or the State Court Administrative Office approved the payment of the additional minimum annual salary.
+- probate judge of \$45,724 for the first additional salary. - -- The county board of commissioners passes a resolution that includes all of the following: a determination of an amount that the board is willing to reimburse the State as an additional minimum annual salary; an agreement that the determination will not be decreased during the judge's term of office; an agreement to reimburse the State immediately for the additional minimum annual salary authorized under the bill; and an agreement that the amount of reimbursement will not be decreased during the judge's term of office. - -- The probate judge agrees in writing 1) to participate in a plan of concurrent jurisdiction as provided in Chapter 4 of the RJA; 2) to participate in a family court plan as provided in Chapter 10 of the RJA; 3) not to engage in the practice of law other than as a judge; and 4) that if he or she later meets the criteria for a full-time probate judge under the RJA, any additional minimum annual salary authorized under the bill will be considered part of the minimum annual salary for a full-time probate judge. - -- The Supreme Court or the State Court Administrative Office approves the payment of the additional minimum annual salary.

-This additional minimum annual salary would have to be paid by the State as a grant to the county, and the county would have to pay that amount to the probate judge.
-The county could increase the determination of the additional salary, and its obligation to reimburse the State during the probate judge's term of office.
+This additional minimum annual salary must be paid by the State as a grant to the county, and the county must pay that amount to the probate judge.
+The county may increase the determination of the additional salary, and its obligation to reimburse the State during the probate judge's term of office.

-The total annual salary paid to a part-time probate judge who received an additional minimum annual salary under the bill, including the \$20,000 minimum annual salary and the first additional annual salary of \$45,724, could not exceed 85% of the salary of a Justice of the Supreme Court.
+The total annual salary paid to a part-time probate judge who receives an additional minimum annual salary under the bill, including the \$20,000 minimum annual salary and the first additional annual salary of \$45,724, may not exceed 85% of the salary of a Justice of the Supreme Court.

-If a part-time probate judge later met the RJA's criteria for a full-time probate judge, any additional minimum annual salary authorized under the bill would be considered part of the minimum annual salary specified for a full-time judge.
+If a part-time probate judge later meets the RJA's criteria for a full-time probate judge, any additional minimum annual salary authorized under the bill must be considered part of the minimum annual salary specified for a full-time judge, and the county's obligation under the bill to reimburse the State will end.

-A probate judge who received an additional minimum annual salary under the bill could not engage in the practice of law other than as a judge.
+A probate judge who receives an additional minimum annual salary under the bill may not engage in the practice of law other than as a judge.